 The park offers four more trails.
 Pack a picnic and hike the moderate Geologic Overlook Trail.
 The Red Rocks Trail joins the Dakota Ridge Trail and the Matthews/Winters Park Trail.

 Pro Tips: Red Rocks is the only trail that allows horses and mountain bikes.
 Wear hiking boots, and carry water and trekking poles.
+It’s one of the most stunning hikes in Colorado.

 8. Where To Sit